 About The DAA Program

 The Digital Advertising Alliance (DAA) is an independent not-for-profit organization which establishes and enforces responsible privacy practices for relevant digital advertising, while giving consumers information and control over the types of digital advertising they receive.
 The DAA runs the YourAdChoices program and its WebChoices and mobile AppChoices consumer choice tools.
 The DAA also runs the PoliticalAds program, which is designed to increase transparency and accountability around digital express advocacy ads.

 Underlying the DAA’s efforts are the DAA Self-Regulatory Principles, including updates to address changing technologies and business models around multi-site, mobile, and cross-device data.
-Compliance with the DAA Principles is independently enforced for all companies in digital advertising by the Advertising Self-Regulatory Council (ASRC) of the Council of Better Business Bureaus (CBBB) and DMA, a division of the Association of National Advertisers.
-The DAA is managed by a consortium of the leading national advertising and marketing trade groups, including the 4A’s; American Advertising Federation; Association of National Advertisers; DMA; Interactive Advertising Bureau; and Network Advertising Initiative; with the advice of the CBBB.
+Compliance with the DAA Principles is independently enforced for all companies in digital advertising by the Digital Advertising Accountability Program (DAAP) of the BBB National Programs (BBBNP) and the accountability division of the Association of National Advertisers.
+The DAA is managed by a consortium of the leading national advertising and marketing trade groups, including the 4A’s; American Advertising Federation; Association of National Advertisers; Interactive Advertising Bureau; and Network Advertising Initiative; with the advice of the BBBNP.

 The DAA Self-Regulatory Program applies to data collection and use for interest-based advertising in the United States and its territories.
 For information regarding programs in other nations and regions, please visit sister organizations, respectively:

 To what data collection and use practices do the DAA Program apply?

 The DAA has issued the following Principles and related Guidance:

 - Application of Self-Regulatory Principles to the Mobile Environment

 - Application of the DAA Principles of Transparency and Control to Data Used Across Devices